-The W&M Department of Physics, where the appointee would be a regular faculty member, currently has 27 full-time faculty, approximately 65 PhD graduate students, and a substantial number of undergraduate majors who actively participate in its various research programs.
+The William & Mary Department of Physics, where the appointee would be a regular faculty member, currently has 27 full-time faculty, approximately 80 PhD graduate students, and a substantial number of undergraduate majors who actively participate in its various research programs.
 The JLab Theory Group, where the appointee would be a senior staff member,

-Applicants must apply online at jobs.wm.edu and submit a curriculum vitae, a cover letter, and statements of research and teaching interests.
-You will be prompted to submit online the names and email addresses of at least three references who will be contacted by us with instructions for how to submit a letter of reference.
+Candidates must apply online at https://jobs.wm.edu and submit a cover letter, a curriculum vitae, and statements of research and teaching interests.
+You will be prompted to submit online the names and email addresses of at least three references who will be contacted with instructions for how to submit a letter of reference.

 For full consideration, submit application materials by the review date, December 1, 2015.
 Applications received after the review date will be considered if needed.
 Further information concerning the William & Mary Physics Department, Jefferson Lab, and this search can be found at http://www.wm.edu/as/physics and http://www.jlab.org

 William & Mary values diversity and invites applicants from underrepresented groups who will enrich the research, teaching and service missions of the university.
 We are an Equal Opportunity/Affirmative Action employer and we encourage applications from women, minorities, protected veterans, and individuals with disabilities.